-Students working on campus will need to meet with an employment specialist about the amount of taxes to be taken from the student’s paycheck (see page on taxes).Off Campus Work: International students are generally not allowed to work off-campus.
+Students working on campus will need to meet with an employment specialist about the amount of taxes to be taken from the student’s paycheck.Off Campus Work: International students are generally not allowed to work off-campus.
 They may do so only in three specific cases:

 Curricular Practical Training (CPT) - Students may do paid work off campus if enrolled in an internship or independent study course in their major.
 Students must complete an application form with the International Student Advising Office and secure a department recommendation.
 Students may not begin working until they receive authorization from the International Student Advisors.

-Optional Practical Training (OPT) – international Students with F-1 visas are eligible to apply for 12 months of work authorization in the United States, usually following the completion of their coursework.
+Optional Practical Training (OPT) – International Students with F-1 visas are eligible to apply for 12 months of work authorization in the U. S., usually following the completion of their coursework.
 Any employment undertaken during the 12 months must be related to the student’s field of study.
 Although there is an application process, the authorization is routinely granted and many international students choose to take advantage of the opportunity.
-The International Student Advisors assist students with the application process and make a recommendation for approval to USCIS.
+The International Student Advisors assist students with the application process and make a recommendation for approval to the U.S. Immigration and Customs Service (USCIS).
 Approval can take three to four months.

 OPT STEM Extension - Students in certain Science, Technology, Engineering, and Math majors may be eligible for a 17 month extension of OPT, beyond the original 12 month period.

-Severe Economic Hardship – With the International Student Advisor’s assistance, student may apply to USCIS for permission to work off campus based on severe economic hardship.
-The student must have been in the U.S. for at least one academic year and must demonstrate that the reason for the current hardship was unforeseeable – fluctuations in funding, loss of scholarship, currency changes, medical bills, etc.
+Severe Economic Hardship – With an International Student Advisor’s assistance, students may apply to USCIS for permission to work off campus based on severe economic hardship.
+The student must have been in the U.S. for at least one academic year and must demonstrate that the reason for the current hardship was unforeseeable, for example fluctuations in funding, loss of scholarship, currency changes, medical bills, etc.